 Surgery & Management for Acute and Chronic Pancreatitis

 Although there are many causes of acute pancreatitis, the presentation is generally the same.
 The patient usually has several abdominal symptoms, such as severe abdominal pain that moves to the back, nausea, vomiting, and weakness.
 The condition is commonly a result of gallstones passing through the common bile duct and irritating the pancreas, causing inflammation.
-Other reasons for acute pancreatitis are abuse of alcohol or illegal substances, taking certain prescription medications, and immune conditions.
+Other reasons for acute pancreatitis are the abuse of alcohol or illegal substances, taking certain prescription medications, and immune conditions.

-The diagnosis of acute pancreatitis is established based on physical examination, blood tests showing elevated pancreatic enzymes (amylase and lipase), and CT/MRI scans showing inflammation and swelling around the pancreas.
+The diagnosis of acute pancreatitis is established based on physical examination, blood tests showing elevated pancreatic enzymes (amylase and lipase), and CT / MRI scans showing inflammation and swelling around the pancreas.

 For uncomplicated pancreatitis, acute pancreatitis surgery is not indicated and most patients recover fully without any residual problem.
-In certain circumstances the pancreatitis does not respond to medical management and the disease can progress rapidly to a critical condition.
+In certain circumstances, the pancreatitis does not respond to medical management and the disease can progress rapidly to a critical condition.
 In such cases, the patient needs to be transferred into the ICU and possibly needs breathing support on a ventilator and support of blood pressure with multiple medications and intravenous fluids.
-Initially this process is due to breakdown and self-destruction of pancreatic tissue and no bacteria are involved.
+Initially, this process is due to the breakdown and self-destruction of pancreatic tissue and no bacteria are involved.
 If infection of the space around the pancreas occurs, this poses a great risk for sepsis and that is why antibiotics are almost always used in these cases.
 Complicated acute pancreatitis can be a devastating and deadly disease despite all medical efforts.

 Acute Pancreatitis Surgery is required only when the infection around the pancreatic bed cannot be controlled any other way.
-In the acute phase it is almost always a significant operation requiring drainage of all the infected areas and removal of all necrotic (dead) tissue of the pancreas by the surgeon.
+In the acute phase, it is almost always a significant operation requiring drainage of all the infected areas and removal of all necrotic (dead) tissue of the pancreas by the surgeon.
 These surgeries are very complex, and recovery usually takes a long time.
 In addition, the surgery often has to be repeated several times to clear all the infected areas.